-Specifies a limit at which the VG will stop scheduling tapes for merging.
+MERGE_CUTOFF Specifies a limit at which the VG will stop scheduling tapes for merging.
 This number refers to the sum of the active and queued children generated from gets, puts, and merges.
 The default value for this option is the value used by the volumegroup object for DRIVE_MAXIMUM.
 This means that if sparse tapes are available, the VG will create DRIVE_MAXIMUM number of children, thus using tape resources efficiently.
 However, if any recall requests arrive for that VG, they will be started before new merges.
 Setting this number below DRIVE_MAXIMUM, in effect, reserves some tape units for recalls at the expense of merge efficiency.
 Setting this number above DRIVE_MAXIMUM increases the priority of merges relative to recalls.
 The minimum value that you can specify is 2.
 MIN_VOLUMES Specifies the minimum number of unused volumes that can exist in the LS database for this VG without operator notification.
 If the number of unused volumes falls below MIN_VOLUMES, the operator is asked to add new volumes.
 The default is 10; the minimum is 0.
 If a VG has an allocation group configured, MIN_VOLUMES is applied to the sum of the number of unused volumes in the VG and in its allocation group subject to any ALLOCATION_MAXIMUM restrictions.
 PUTS_TIME Specifies the minimum number of seconds a VG waits after it has requested a drive for a write child before it tells a lower priority child to go away.
 The default is 3600 seconds.
 READ_TIME Specifies the interval, in seconds, after which the VG will evaluate whether a read child should be asked to go away (even if it is in the middle of recalling a file) so that a higher priority child can be started.
 If READ_TIME is 0, the VG will not do this evaluation.
 The default is 0.
-RUN_TASK See "Automated Maintenance Tasks" on page 83.
+RUN_TASK See the description of RUN_TASK in "taskgroup Parameters" on page 174.
+Also see "Automated Maintenance Tasks" on page 89.
 TASK_GROUPS Names the taskgroup objects that contain tasks the VG should run.
 There is no default.
-TIMEOUT_FLUSH Specifies the number of minutes after which the VG will flush files to tape.
-The default is 120 minutes.